 At February 10, 2016, we had 124.5 million subordinate voting shares and 18.9 million multiple voting shares outstanding.
-In addition, as of such date, there were 15.8 million subordinate voting shares reserved for issuance from treasury under our employee equity-based compensation plans and for director compensation, including 2.9 million subordinate voting shares underlying stock options (vested and unvested), 0.8 million subordinate voting shares underlying unvested restricted share units, 3.6 million subordinate voting shares underlying unvested performance share units, and 1.3 million subordinate voting shares underlying deferred share units that have not been settled.
+In addition, as of such date, there were 15.8 million subordinate voting shares reserved for issuance from treasury under our employee equity-based compensation plans and for director compensation, including 2.9 million subordinate voting shares underlying stock options (vested and unvested), 0.8 million subordinate voting shares underlying unvested restricted share units, 3.6 million subordinate voting shares underlying deferred share units that have not been settled.
 Moreover, pursuant to our articles of incorporation, we may issue an unlimited number of additional subordinate voting shares without further shareholder approval (subject to any required stock exchange approvals).
-Sales of a substantial number of our subordinate voting shares in the public market by holders of exercised vested options or vested share units settled in or exercised for subordinate voting shares may lower the prevailing market price for such shares and could impair our ability to raise capital through the future sale of our equity securities.
-Additionally, if we issue additional subordinate voting shares, our shareholders will incur dilution.
+Sales of a substantial number of our subordinate voting shares may lower the prevailing market price for such shares and could impair our ability to raise capital through the future sale of our equity securities.
+Additionally, if we issue additional subordinate voting shares, or if holders of substanding vested options exercise those options or if vested shares units are settled in newly-issued subordinate voting shares, our shareholders will incur dilution.
 The exercise price of all options is subject to adjustment upon stock dividends, splits and combinations, if any, as well as anti-dilution adjustments as set forth in the relevant award agreement.